-2.The Ontario Labour Mobility Act ("OLMA") received Royal Assent on December 15, 2009, and supports the Ontario government's ability to comply with the Agreement on Internal Trade ("AIT").
-The College received an exception to AIT in the "Notice of Inconsistent Measure To Meet A Legitimate Objective Under Chapter 7 of The Agreement On Internal Trade" With this exception, the College will be able to assess on an individual basis, the academic qualifications of applicants who are certified in Alberta or Saskatchewan to determine if they have the knowledge and skills equivalent to the requirements for registration as a social worker in Ontario.
+The Ontario Labour Mobility Act ("OLMA") received Royal Assent on December 15, 2009, and supports the Ontario government's ability to comply with the Agreement on Internal Trade ("AIT").
+The College received an exception to AIT in the "Notice of Inconsistent Measure To Meet A Legitimate Objective Under Chapter 7 of The Agreement On Internal Trade".
+With this exception, the College will be able to assess on an individual basis, the academic qualifications of applicants who are certified in Alberta or Saskatchewan to determine if they have the knowledge and skills equivalent to the requirements for registration as a social worker in Ontario.
+The application form, the registration guide, the "In Good Standing Certificate" and the Supplemental Form Regarding Competence to Perform the Role of a Social Worker (if applicable) are available for download on the College website for individuals who already hold an authorizing certificate in social work granted by a Canadian social work regulatory authority.